ONEARMY/academy/docs/download.md

 # Precious Plastic - Download-Kit

 We've created one MASSIVE .zip file.
-It's around 2GB and contains everything you need to get started: blueprints, posters, labels, CAD models etc..
+It's around 1,6 GB and contains everything you need to get started: blueprints, posters, labels, CAD models etc..
 It's fun.
 But probably you don't need all this information.
 So we've also created Starterkits, smaller packages with specific information and examples.
 Much easier to digest and understand.
 Have a look on our website which Starterkit fits you.
 Make sure to send us a picture when you are done :)